-The Gloucester County WDB continues to work closely within this larger region, the DVRPC, and the SJEDD with a wide array of initiatives across the entire region, including parts of Pennsylvania.
+All WDBs have begun to work closely within this larger region, the DVRPC, and the SJEDD with a wide array of initiatives across the entire region, including parts of Pennsylvania.
 This has resulted in each County no longer choosing to have their own individual CEDS plans.
-As a result of having a wider regional approach to economic development with which all of our workforce entities interface, regional alignment between the WDBs is greatly enhanced and facilitated.
-Regional WDB entities will always align because even when we work independently, we are all working to align with the same economic development initiatives.
+As a result of having a wider regional approach in economic development with which all of our workforce entities interface, regional alignment between the WDBs is greatly enhanced and facilitated.
+We will always align because even when we work independently, we are all working to align with the same economic development initiatives.